Romanian Car Brands

 This European country has its own authentic automotive brands: Ford Romania, Roman Braşov, Igero, Automobile Dacia, Astra Bus, Cibro, DAC, El Car, and Grivbuz.
 Inactive automakers include ARO, Oltcit, Rocar, Automobile Craiova, Malaxa, and AA&WF.

 Romania is a country with a developed automotive industry.
-It has both old enterprises, formed at the beginning of the last century, and young ones, formed in the 21st century.
+It has old enterprises, formed at the beginning of the last century, and young ones, formed in the 21st century.
 Both groups are successfully engaged in the production of in-demand transportation equipment.
-Among them, there are companies specializing only in passenger cars (Dacia), and there are also companies focused on large-capacity special vehicles.
+Among them are companies specializing only in passenger cars (Dacia) and companies focused on large-capacity special vehicles.
 For example, bus production is very popular in the region – El Car and Astra Bus represent it.

 Active Manufacturers

 Romania is a country with a developed automotive industry.
-It has both old enterprises, formed at the beginning of the last century, and young ones, formed in the 21st century.
-Both groups are engaged in the successful manufacture of demanded transport equipment.
-Among them, firms specialize only in passenger cars (Dacia), and companies also focus on large-tonnage special equipment.
-For example, bus production is very popular in the region – it is represented by El Car and Astra Bus.
+It has old enterprises, formed at the beginning of the last century, and young ones, formed in the 21st century.
+Both groups are engaged in successfully manufacturing the transport equipment that is demanded.
+Among them, firms specialize only in passenger cars (Dacia), and companies also focus on special equipment for large-tonnage vehicles.
+For example, bus production is very popular in the region, as is represented by El Car and Astra Bus.

 Astra Bus